7eventy7/trackly/README.md

 ```

 2. Configure the application:<br>
-Edit the `docker-compose.yml` file to set your desired configuration.
-You can configure:
+- Edit the `docker-compose.yml` file to set your desired configuration. <br>
+- View the envioronmental variables section below.

 3. Start the application:
 ```bash